GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Method

 where \mbox{$i \in \{1, ..., N_g\}$} denotes the index of Gaussians to be initialized and \mbox{$v \in \{1, ..., N_v\}$} denotes the index of all non-empty voxels; $\mathcal{P}_v$ is the set of LiDAR points in $\mathcal{\bar P}$ falling into voxel $v$.
-When \mbox{$N_g<N_v$}, we randomly choose a subset of non-empty voxels with size of $N_g$ to initialize Gaussians, otherwise, we randomly select a subset of Gaussians with size of $N_v$ to be initialized with non-empty voxels.
-After initialization, we apply a 3D sparse convolution module to 3D Gaussians for self-encoding.
-The information and interactions of these Gaussians are efficiently extracted and aggregated through the sparse convolution operation for updating the Gaussian queries.
+When \mbox{$N_g<N_v$}, we randomly choose a subset of $N_g$ non-empty voxels to initialize Gaussians, otherwise, a subset of $N_v$ Gaussians are randomly selected and initialized with non-empty voxels.
+After initialization, we apply a 3D sparse convolution module to the initialized 3D Gaussians for self-encoding.
+The features and interactions of Gaussians are efficiently extracted and aggregated through the sparse convolution for updating the Gaussian queries.